Frequently Used Transit Terminology

 - EDTAC - The Elderly and Disabled Transit Advisory Committee - This committee meets on the third Wednesday of the month on a quarterly basis.
 Meetings are normally in March, June, September and December.
 EDTAC serves in an advisory capacity to DE Transit-DART First State regarding transportation services for the elderly and persons with disabilities.
 If you are interested in becoming a member of this group, you may contact Carol Barnett at 302.255.9364 or DART Customer Service Manager Bonnie Hitch at 302.760.2809.

-- Customer Advisory Committee - Customer Advisory Committee - This committee is made of transit riders and customers, and meets at least 4 times a year to advise DE Transit-DART First State on matters and issues important to the quality of service to the riding public.
-If you are interested in becoming a member of this committee, please contact Maira Lopez at 302.576.6060.
+- Customer Advisory Committee - This committee is made of transit riders and customers.
+Committee meets at least 4 times a year to advise DE Transit-DART First State on issues important to the quality of service to the riding public.
+If you are interested in becoming a member, please contact Maira Lopez at 302.576.6060.

 Q. Why doesn't DE Transit-DART First State add more buses and trains during peak commuting hours?

 A. DE Transit's current resources total 520 buses and over 900 employees.
-With 63 fixed bus routes, 49 scheduled trains, and growing requests for paratransit service, DE Transit must carefully plan adding more buses and trains based upon the yearly funding it receives from the State and Federal government.
+DE Transit must carefully plan adding more buses and trains based upon the yearly funding it receives from the State and Federal government.
 For its peak fixed route bus routes, DE Transit does work to run additional "tripper" buses as needed to reduce over crowding.